twfahey1/terminus-git-plugin/README.md

 ## Examples

-`terminus git:clone mysite .` - Will clone the `mysite` Pantheon site down to the local drive.
+`terminus git:clone mysite mysite` - Will clone the `mysite` Pantheon site down to the local drive to the `mysite` folder

 ## Installation
 For help installing, see [Manage Plugins](https://pantheon.io/docs/terminus/plugins/)